krobelus/rate-experiments/README.md

 Deletions were introduced in solvers based on the *conflict-driven clause-learning* (CDCL) architecture to increase their performance.
-However, in many proofs produced by current solvers there are deletions of reason clauses, yet these solvers do not actually delete those clauses internally.
+However, in many proofs produced by current solvers there are deletions of reason clauses, yet these solvers do not actually undo assignments made by those clauses.
 State-of-the-art proof checkers ignore deletions of reason clauses and thus match the solvers internal behavior.
 As a result, the checkers are not faithful to the specification of DRAT proofs [@rebola2018two].
+We provide patches for top solvers to make them generate proofs without those spurious reason deletions.

 We refer to the original definition of the proof format as *specified* DRAT and to the one that is actually implemented by state-of-the-art checkers